Numerical Smoothing with Hierarchical Adaptive Sparse Grids and Quasi-Monte Carlo Methods for Efficient Option Pricing: Smoothness Analysis and Error Discussion

 \subsection{Error and work discussion for ASGQ combined with numerical smoothing}

-In this section, we discuss and analyze the different errors in our approach when using the ASGQ method combined with numerical smoothing.
+In this section, we analyze the errors in the proposed approach when using the ASGQ method combined with numerical smoothing.
 The error analysis of the QMC method combined with numerical smoothing is almost similar, as explained in Remark \ref{rem: QMC_smoothing_error}.

-Let us denote by $Q^{\text{ASGQ}}$ the ASGQ estimator\footnote{We refer to Section $4$ in \cite{bayer2018hierarchical} for a clear description of the ASGQ estimator used in this work.} used to approximate $\expt{g(X(T))}$, then following the notation given in Section \ref{sec:Discrete time, practical motivation}, we obtain the following error decomposition \begin{small}
+Following the notation in Sections \ref{sec:Discrete time, practical motivation} and \ref{sec:Brief description of ASGQ and QMC methods}, we obtain the following error decomposition for the ASGQ estimator, $Q^{\text{ASGQ}}$ :